 We are susceptible to the risk of significant loss if we are forced to discount the value of our investments in order to provide liquidity to meet our liability maturities.
-Our borrowings under our Credit Facility are collateralized by the assets in our investment portfolio.
+Our borrowings under our Credit Facility are collateralized by the assets in our investment portfolio (excluding assets held by our SBIC Funds).
 A general disruption in the credit markets could result in a diminished appetite for our securities.
 In addition, with respect to over-the-counter traded securities, the continued viability of any over-the-counter secondary market depends on the continued willingness of dealers and other participants to purchase the securities.